 |Bar Memberships and Admissions: Virginia State Bar; Virginia Trial Lawyers Association; Williamsburg Bar Association; United States District Court for the Eastern District of Virginia; United States Bankruptcy Court for the Eastern District of Virginia.|

 John graduated from the William & Mary Law School.
 Since then, he has practiced in the areas of civil litigation in Virginia’s state and federal courts, land use, and business law.
 His clients include individuals and business owners throughout the greater Williamsburg area.
+In 2013, John was named the Assistant Commissioner of Accounts for the City of Williamsburg and James City County.

 John is a Martindale-Hubbell featured AV Peer-Review Rated Lawyer.
 In 2013, John was inducted into the Fellows Program of the Virginia Law Foundation.
 The Fellows Program is limited to 1% of Virginia Lawyers and “confers induction on selected Virginia attorneys, law professors, and retired members of the judiciary who are deemed outstanding in their profession and in their community.”